Florida Homeschooling Laws and requirements

 Home Ed. student not required to document 19 credits

-(1) (b) Each student must have successfully completed a college-preparatory curriculum of 19 credits, as defined in rules of the State Board of Education, including at least 2 credits of sequential foreign language at the secondary level or the equivalent of such instruction at the post secondary level.
-A student who completes a home education program according s.1002.41 is not required to document completion of the 19 credits required by this paragraph.
+(1) (b) Each student must have successfully completed a college-preparatory curriculum of 19 credits, as defined in rules of the State Board of Education, including at least 2 credits of sequential foreign language at the secondary level or the equivalent of such instruction at the post-secondary level.
+A student who completes a home education program according to s.1002.41 is not required to document completion of the 19 credits required by this paragraph.

 1007.263 Community colleges; admissions of students.

 Each community college board of trustees is authorized to adopt rules governing admissions of students subject to this section and rules of the State Board of Education.
 These rules shall include the following:

 (2) Admission to associate degree programs is subject to minimum standards adopted by the State Board of Education and shall require: